singharpt/LinkedIn-Automation/README.md

 ## Contributions

-Contributions and improvements to this project are welcome.
-Please open an issue to discuss any new features, bug fixes, or enhancements you'd like to contribute.
+Contributions and improvements are welcome.
+Feel free to open an issue to discuss new features, bug fixes, or enhancements.

-Please note that this was an experimental project only for learning purposes.
-I believe a better and optimized solution for the specific problem could be developed.
+Please note that this project was experimental and intended for learning purposes.
+There may be room for better and optimized solutions to the same problem.

-If you encounter any issues or have questions, please feel free to contact me directly at [arpit.singh@utdallas.edu](mailto:arpit.singh@utdallas.edu).
+If you encounter issues or have questions, contact me directly at [arpit.singh@utdallas.edu](mailto:arpit.singh@utdallas.edu).

 ## Acknowledgments

-I'd like to thank the open-source community for their contributions and support in developing this tool.
+Thanks to the open-source community for their contributions and support in developing this tool.